 Do you want to be a full-time or part-time real estate investor?

 Something else you need to consider is how much time you have to devote to the business.
-Just like any other business, it takes time to learn the business and how to be successful.
 What path you take will depend on how much time you have.
 If you only have a couple of hours a week, your options will be limited.
 You might be able to build some passive income with rental properties, but it will be tough to build a wholesaling business or to flip houses.
 Once you have your business up and running, it may not take a ton of time, but it will take a lot of time getting the business started.
 The more time you can devote to the business, the better your results.

 If you want to be a full-time real estate investor or eventually become a full-time investor, you have more options.
 I work with quite a few people who have full-time jobs and are investing in flips and rentals.
 Their biggest challenge is finding the time it takes to get deals and mange the repair process.
 They want to go full-time into real estate investing and know it takes sacrifice in the beginning to make it work.

 How much money do you need to invest in real estate?